Health and Insurance

 In France

-If you need to contact your embassy or consular services, you can find their contact information on the French Ministry of Foreign Affairs website here.
+If you need to contact your embassy or consular services, you can find their contact details on the French Ministry of Foreign Affairs website here.

 In case of force majeure and only, you can reach the emergency contact of your embassy below.